claviska/SimpleImage/README.md

 SimpleImage is developed and maintained by [Cory LaViska](https://github.com/claviska).
 Copyright A Beautiful Site, LLC.

-Contributions are appreciated!
-If you enjoy using SimpleImage, especially in commercial applications, please consider [making a contribution](https://paypal.me/claviska) to support its development.
+If you enjoy using SimpleImage, especially in commercial applications, please consider [sponsoring me](https://github.com/sponsors/claviska) to support its development.

 Thanks! 🙌